alberttheprince/AddonCarSounds/README.md

 **These need to match the file names themselves, so don't use the name of the car, use the name of the audio files as you downloaded them.**

+# How to add them to your fxmanifest.lua

-Replicate them for your new vehicle, for example for a made-up car addon audio called the issipissi with files named the same:
+Copy the format already present in the fxmanifest.lua.
+For example for a made-up car addon audio called the issipissi with files named the same:

 ```
 data_file 'AUDIO_GAMEDATA' 'audioconfig/issipissi_game.dat'